 Probate records, detailing the settlement of the estates of deceased New Yorkers, are one of the state's most valuable genealogical sources.
 In May 1787 the state established the present system of Surrogate’s Courts, one in each county.

-Society of Colonial Wars in the State of New York
+Ecclesiastical Records, State of New York